 Elevation: 6,582 ft

-Peak 6582 lies approximately 3.8 miles due west of Scout Mountain on public land managed by the State of Idaho in the Bannock Mountain range.
-This peak is easily accessed from its east side.
+Peak 6582 lies approximately 3.8 miles due west of Scout Mountain on public land managed by the State of Idaho in the Bannock Range.
+This peak is easily accessed from its East Side.
+USGS Clifton Creek

-Hike through a grass-shrub-cow pie area and toward a stand of healthy aspen.
+From the trailhead hike through a grass/shrub/cow pie infested area and toward a stand of healthy aspen.
 Pass through the aspens and enter a pine forest.

 As you enter this area, begin to look for a passable area with a faint game trail.
-Follow this trail through the trees to access the peak’s eastern slope.
+Follow this trail through the trees to access the peak’s East Slope.
 Be mindful of this location as you will want to use it on your descent.

-Continue upslope, picking your way through the vegetation and scattered rocks.
+Continue uphill, picking your way through the vegetation and scattered rocks.
 Stay within an area between a snag to the north and a very large rock to the south for the easiest travel.

 Once on top, hike a few minutes to the summit cairn and enjoy the views.
-The hike is about 2 miles round trip and has 703 ft of elevation gain.
+The hike is about 2 miles round trip with 703 feet of elevation gain.
+Class 2